payal8parkhe/ai/README.md

 3. Set up your Azure credentials 'language_key' and 'language_endpoint' in the each file.
 You will need to provide your API key and endpoint URL.

 ## File Descriptions

-- **credential.py**: Contains the Azure API key and endpoint configuration.
-This file should be kept secure and not shared publicly.

 - **sentimentAnalysis.py**: Implements sentiment analysis using Azure's Text Analytics service.
 It analyzes the sentiment of provided text and outputs the results.